mwtaylor/Cookbook/content/recipes/baked-oats/index.md

 "PB&J":
   ingredient_labels:
     nut_butter: 32 grams (2 tablespoons) of peanut butter or other nut butter
-    jelly: 40 grams (2 tablespoons) of any type of jelly or jam
+    jelly: 40 grams (2 tablespoons) of raspberry jam or other jelly or jam
     topping: Peanut butter chips or nuts for topping
   auto_ingredients:
     - jelly